JDCHAU/Abschlussprojekt/Abschlussprojekt_no_GPU/README.md

 Note: slurm's plugin does not provide timestamps, http://localhost:3000/, Click on the logo in the upper left -> Data Source -> select Elasticsearch -> Time field name, select any one except @timestamp.

+# If you need the login node, see the readme in the previous directory.

 ## Credit